 Avoid physical effort

 Keep activity light during hot weather.
-Rest often and avoid housework, gardening or walking long distances when the temperature is high.
+Rest often and avoid strenuous activities, such as housework, gardening, or walking long distances, when the temperature is high.

 How to Avoid Heat Stroke

-Heat stroke is a serious condition that can develop quickly when the body becomes unable to cool itself.
-It can affect anyone but is especially dangerous for older adults and people with certain health conditions.
+Heat stroke is a serious condition that can develop rapidly when the body is unable to regulate its own temperature.
+It can affect anyone, but is especially dangerous for older adults and people with certain health conditions.
 Recognising the signs early and taking the right steps can help prevent it.

-- Stay out of direct sun – Keep to shaded areas if you need to go outside.
+- Stay out of direct sunlight: Avoid shaded areas if you need to go outside.
 If possible, plan outings for the early morning or later in the evening.

-- Know the warning signs – Signs of heat stroke include a high temperature, confusion, dry skin, dizziness, headache and a fast heartbeat.
+- Know the warning signs: Signs of heat stroke include a high body temperature, confusion, dry skin, dizziness, headache, and a rapid heartbeat.
 The skin may feel hot but not sweaty.

-- Act quickly if you are concerned – Move to a cool place, loosen clothing and apply a damp cloth to the skin.
+- Act quickly if you are concerned: Move to a cool place, loosen any tight clothing, and apply a damp cloth to the affected area.
 Offer water to sip slowly if the person is awake and alert.

 Summer Season Health Tips

-Taking care of your health during the warmer months is about small everyday choices that help keep your body cool and well balanced.
-These tips are especially helpful for older adults or those caring for someone more vulnerable to the heat.
+Taking care of your health during the warmer months is about small everyday choices that help keep your body cool and well-balanced.
+These tips are especially helpful for older adults or those caring for individuals who are more vulnerable to the heat.

-- Eat light meals – Choose smaller meals with fresh ingredients.
+- Eat light meals: Opt for smaller portions with fresh, high-quality ingredients.
 Salads, fruit and vegetables are easier to digest and help keep your fluid levels up.

-- Use sunscreen daily – Apply sunscreen with high SPF to protect your skin, even when it is cloudy.
+- Use sunscreen daily: Apply sunscreen with a high SPF to protect your skin, even on cloudy days.
 Reapply it every few hours.

 When to Get Help

-Even with careful planning, hot weather can sometimes lead to symptoms that need medical attention.
+Even with careful planning, hot weather can sometimes cause symptoms that require medical attention.
 Acting early can make all the difference.

 Watch for the following signs: